 If training and auditing methods are inadequate, then there may not be enough awareness of procedures.
-Throughout the organization, procedure training should explain why procedures are important, how to find them, how to change them if they are wrong, and what procedures are relevant to particular business processes.
+Throughout the organization, procedure training should explain and communicate why procedures are important, how to find them, how to change them if they are wrong, and what procedures are relevant to particular business processes.

 An Effective Policy Procedure Manual is clearly written, easily understood by all the employees in your organization, and establishes a foundation of business controls that comply with established regulations.
 Clarity and readability are more important than style, perfect grammar and a large vocabulary.
 Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.